Monthly Notices of the Royal Astronomical Society

 The disruption of a binary star system by the massive black hole at the Galactic Centre, SgrA*, can lead to the capture of one star around SgrA* and the ejection of its companion as a hypervelocity star (HVS).
 We consider the possibility that these stars may have planets and study the dynamics of these planets.
 Using a direct N-body integration code, we simulated a large number of different binary orbits around SgrA*.
 For some orbital parameters, a planet is ejected at a high speed.
 In other instances, a HVS is ejected with one or more planets orbiting around it.
 In these cases, it may be possible to observe the planet as it transits the face of the star.
 A planet may also collide with its host star.
 In such cases the atmosphere of the star will be enriched with metals.
 In other cases, a planet is tidally disrupted by SgrA*, leading to a bright flare.

 Ginsburg, Idan; Loeb, Abraham; and Wegner, Gary A., "Hypervelocity Planets and Transits Around Hypervelocity Stars" (2012).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 1844.